himichaelhe/michaelhe.github.io/index.md

 ## Hi, I'm Michael He

 I live in Los Angeles.
 I am a math major at Pomona College, graduating in May 2022.
-My current priority is figuring out post-graduation plan.
+My current priority is figuring out things post graduation.

 A non-exhaustive list of my favorite things includes classical music (esp.
 Bach), jazz (esp.
 1950s), kpop (BTS, TXT, and IU), manga, dogs, business, investing, tennis, history, economics, and all things China (it's so nuanced).

 Email my [personal email](mailto:michaelhe@hey.com) or [school email](mailto:young.he@pomona.edu) here.
-My Twitter handle is @hi_michaelh.
+My Twitter handle is @himichaelhe.
 My GitHub is @himichaelhe.

 ### Seeking

 I am actively seeking work.
 Some of you are here because I put this link in the job application.
 Thank you for taking the time.

 I want to be upfront.
-LinkedIn and resume do not say much about important yet intangible things (e.g. here), so I wrote a supplement here.
+LinkedIn and resume do not say much about important yet intangible things (e.g. here), so I wrote a [supplement here](https://michaelhe.me/jobsearch).
 I prefer authenticity and good faith on the other end, so I refuse to put flowery language in any job application.

 I highly value a company's culture, especially the team I will be working with.
 I am a big believer in the saying "do the right thing with the right people and the money will come".

-I have followed Vanguard, Stripe, Shopify, and Spotify for four years.
-I can see myself at any of these places for quite a long time.
+I have followed Vanguard, Stripe, Shopify, and Spotify for many years.
+I was their customer first.
+As I learned about each company, I came to see a potential future with each place.
+It is good to set a high bar because it aspires me to work hard no matter what happens.

 I worked at NPR's podcast division in summmer 2021.
 I learned a lot and realized the joy of working with high caliber people.
 I handled things beyond the job description yet somehow still within my zone of competence.
 It taught me a lot about teamwork, journalism, and benefits being a generalist.